cdot/SVGcut/README.md

 operates in.
 If your machine supports the `G21` code you can just use the units you are most comfortable in.

-When you draw in an SVG editor such as Inkscape, you work in a coordinate system where 0, 0 is at the top left of the page, and Y increases downwards.
-However hobbyist CNC machine coordinates usually work from an origin at the bottom left, with Y increasing away from the operator, and this is the convention that SVGcut follows.

-The application handles most of the details of converting between these coordinate systems.
-However it helps if you have a clear idea of how the different systems relate.

-+ SVG Coordinates - 0,0 is at the top left of the page.
-Y increases downwards.
-+ The Machine Origin - 0,0 is the bottom left corner of the work area.
-All CNC machines have a coordinate origin, normally determined automatically by running each axis against the end stops.
+All CNC machines have a coordinate system where X increases to the right, Y away from the operator, and Z increases upwards.
+SVG cut shows you where the machine 0.0 is relative to your work using an axes cursor - green for Y, and red for X, same as Candle.

-You can choose for the machine origin to correspond to the bottom left of the SVG page, or to the bottom left of the bounding box around your selected operations.
+You can choose for the machine origin to correspond to the bottom left of the SVG page, or to the bottom left or centre of the bounding box around your selected operations.
 For example, let's say we want to carve the Sanskrit word "Love".
 We have drawn it on a 80x60mm page, using Inkscape.
-The top left corner of the bounding box of the drawing is at (10,15)mm while the bottom right corner is at (70,45)mm, as shown by the green lettering.
+The top left corner of the bounding box of the drawing in Inkscape is at (10,15)mm while the bottom right corner is at (70,45)mm, as shown by the green lettering.

 <img src="/images/coords.svg" style="width:50%;height: auto"></img>